laurajanegraham/upscaling/simulations.md

-## Simulation One: categorical variables
+## Simulation One: continuous variables

-- examples
+This simulation will show the use of the moving window-based spatial structure measure for continuous variables which have finer scale variation than the resolution of analysis.
+This could be, for example, topographic or microclimate variation.

 ### Simulated landscapes
 ### Use winmover function
 ### Results (see Macro 2017 poster)

-## Simulation Two: continuous variables
+## Simulation Two: categorical variables

-- examples
+This simulation will show the use of the moving window-based spatial structure measure for categorical variables which have finer scale variation than the resolution of analysis.
+This is appropriate for more classical landscape ecology questions about habitat structure.

 ### Simulated landscapes
 ### Use winmover function